-Notwithstanding these remarks the verified parts of the environment monitoring facilities and the monitoring system for environmental radioactivity in Sofia conform to the provisions laid down under the Article 35 of the Euratom Treaty.

-- (4) The detailed verification findings and ensuing suggestions are noted in the 'Technical Report' that is addressed to the Bulgarian competent authorities through the Permanent Representation of Bulgaria to the European Union. - (5) The Commission services kindly request that the Bulgarian authorities submit, before the end of 2020, a report on their implementation of the recommendations, and about any significant changes in the set-up of the monitoring systems.
-Based on this report the Commission will consider the need for a follow-up verification. - (6) Finally, the verification team acknowledges the excellent support received from everybody involved in the activities it performed.
+- (3) Two recommendations are formulated, in particular the following: - The verification team recommends that the radiological laboratories of the Instituto Superior Tecnico (IST) (section 6.2.1 of the TR) be equipped with a modern Laboratory Information Management System (LIMS). - The verification team recommends modernisation of the IST gross alpha/beta counting equipment. - (4) Notwithstanding these remarks the verified parts of the environment monitoring facilities and the monitoring system for environmental radioactivity in Lisbon conform to the provisions laid down under the Article 35 of the Euratom Treaty. - (5) The detailed verification findings and ensuing suggestions are noted in the 'Technical Report' that is addressed to the Portuguese competent authorities through the Permanent Representation of Portugal to the European Union. - (6) The Commission services kindly request that the Portuguese authorities submit, before the end of 2020, a report on the implementation of the recommendations by the Portuguese authorities, and about any significant changes in the set-up of the monitoring systems.
+Based on this report the Commission will consider the need for a follow-up verification. - (7) Finally, the verification team acknowledges the excellent support it received from everybody involved in the activities it performed.